Hell in a Cell (2017): Storylines

 At SummerSlam, Natalya defeated Naomi to win the SmackDown Women's Championship and retained the title in a rematch on the Sin City SmackDown on September 12.
 The following week, Natalya interrupted Charlotte Flair, who was commenting on her father Ric Flair's recovery from real-life medical issues.
 Charlotte subsequently challenged Natalya to a title match, but was interrupted by Becky Lynch, Naomi, and Tamina.
 General Manager Daniel Bryan then scheduled a fatal four-way match between the four to determine Natalya's challenger at Hell in a Cell, which was won by Charlotte.
-After Charlotte defeated Ms. Money in the Bank Carmella on the September 26 episode, she was confronted by Natalya, who said she was glad that Ric Flair was doing better so that he could see his daughter fail at Hell in a Cell.
-The following week, Natalya and Carmella teamed up to face Charlotte and Becky where Natalya made Charlotte tap out to the Sharpshooter.

 For several weeks, Dolph Ziggler would come out impersonating other wrestlers' entrances, claiming that was all that the fans cared about, and that they did not care about the actual in-ring performance.
 He also claimed that he was the best in-ring performer in WWE.
 After impersonating The Undertaker's entrance on the September 26 episode, Ziggler was confronted by Bobby Roode, who had been promoted to the main roster from NXT on the August 22 episode.
 He complimented Ziggler's in-ring work, but asked Ziggler to prove that he was the best in a match at Hell in a Cell, to which Ziggler accepted.
-The following week, after Roode defeated Mike Kanellis, he was confronted by Ziggler, who congratulated Roode on his win.
-Ziggler said that he would have a big elaborate entrance at Hell in a Cell, but he said that despite that, what really mattered was what would happen after the bell rung.
-He then claimed that Roode was all show and no talk and he would prove that at Hell in a Cell.

 At SummerSlam, Randy Orton defeated Rusev in 10 seconds.
 The two had a rematch on the September 19 episode where Rusev defeated Orton, also in about 10 seconds, but after Orton had already had a match with Aiden English.
 The following week, in celebration for Rusev defeating Orton, he was presented with the key to his hometown in Bulgaria by the town's mayor.
 English was on hand to sing a song for the celebration and the mayor proclaimed September 26 as "Rusev Day".
 Orton then appeared and gave an RKO to English, followed by one to Rusev.
 Another match between the two was scheduled for Hell in a Cell.
-On the final SmackDown before Hell in a Cell, Orton faced English with Rusev at ringside, however, Orton defeated English.